Clinton, Queensland: History

 The town was named on 5 January 1970.
 On 10 December 1988 the suburb of Clinton was created from the merger of the former suburbs Clinton North and Clinton South.
 The name Clinton is derived from the County of Clinton (the cadastral administrative division containing Gladstone).

 Clinton State School opened on 29 January 1974.

 On 1 April 2010, a Priority Development Area was declared in Clinton with the aim of reducing housing pressure created with the growing mining industry in the Gladstone area.
 26 ha of government land bounded by the Dawson Highway, Harvey Road and Keppel Avenue were released for residential land development.

+Geography

+Climate

+Clinton has a very warm humid subtropical climate bordering on a tropical savanna climate (Köppen: Cfa/Aw) with hot, wet summers and very mild, relatively dry winters.
+The wettest recorded day was 25 January 2013 with 271.8 mm of rainfall.
+Extreme temperatures ranged from 41.0 C on 12 March 2007 to 3.5 C on 1 August 2003.

+All climate data was extracted from the airport, in the north of the suburb.